Privacy Policy

 The App is a general-audience game and is not intended specifically for children under 13.
 We do not knowingly collect personal data from children under 13 through a developer-run account system because the App does not provide one.

-If you believe a child under 13 has sent us personal data through the report form or by email, contact cubaster@proton.me, and we will review and delete it where appropriate.
+If you believe a child under 13 has sent us personal data by email, contact cubaster@proton.me, and we will review and delete it where appropriate.

 9. Security